jsdhani/jsdhani.github.io/README.md

 #### Contributions
 - Derived the ontology for legal knowledge graph by a combination of manual process and topic modeling.
-- Developed link prediction \textit{RGCN} model using domain-specific features from 2200+ IPR documents.
+- Developed link prediction RGCN model using domain-specific features from 2200+ IPR documents.
-- Achieved 5\% improvement in AUC over pre-trained \textit{STANZA} and \textit{spaCy} entity recognition models.
+- Achieved 5% improvement in AUC over pre-trained STANZA and spaCy entity recognition models.

 ## Technical Skills
 - **Machine Learning:** Tensorflow, PyTorch, Spotlight, HuggingFace, Scikit-Learn